Annie Wallace: Awards and nominations

 On 15 November 2015, she was placed at number 17 on the Rainbow List, published by The Independent on Sunday; a list of the most influential openly LGBTI individuals in the United Kingdom, published annually.

 On 25 June 2016, Wallace was placed at number 39 on the Pride Power List, published by Out News Global as part of Pride in London; another list of in celebration of the achievements of 100 most influential lesbian, gay, bisexual, transgender and intersex people in Britain, voted for by the public.

 On 16 September 2016, she won The National Diversity Awards "Celebrity of the Year" award, at Liverpool Cathedral.

 On the same day she was placed at No.38 on the DIVA Power List.

 On 5 October 2016, she was nominated in the BAFTA Scotland Awards 2016 in the category of "Best Actress - Television" for her role in Hollyoaks; the first ever British transgender actress to be nominated for a BAFTA award.

 On 2 October 2021 she was presented with the Judges Award for Outstanding Trans Activism at the Proud Scotland Awards.

 On 26 April 2024, Wallace received a special honour at the DIVA Magazine Awards, celebrating their 30th anniversary.
-The honour was for her 30 years of activism, her advisory work on Coronation Street, and her work at Hollyoaks.
+The honour was for her 30 years of activism, her advisory work on Coronation Street, and her work on Hollyoaks.